Skip to main content

 Issue: Expected profiles are not being added

-Root cause: The LinkedIn URLs may be formatted incorrectly or not validated.
+Root cause: The LinkedIn URLs may be formatted incorrectly, not validated, or may use an unsupported Sales Navigator format.

 Fix:

-• Add one LinkedIn profile URL per line.
+• Add one standard LinkedIn profile URL per line.

 • Click Add profiles and confirm they appear as valid.

-• Remove broken or incomplete URLs and try again.
+• Remove broken, incomplete, or Sales Navigator URLs and try again.

 Issue: Leads are not entering the campaign as expected